Women in Turkey: Turkish Republic

-In 2002 the Turkish government reformed Turkish criminal and civil law, and since then, the rights of women and men during marriage, divorce, and any subsequent property rights have all been equalized.
-A criminal law has been established that deals with the female sexuality as a matter of individual rights, rather than as a matter of family honor.
+In 2002, the Turkish government reformed Turkish criminal and civil law to equalize the rights of women and men during marriage, divorce, and any subsequent property rights.
+A criminal law has been established that deals with female sexuality as a matter of individual rights, rather than as a matter of family honor.
 Additions to the Turkish constitution oblige the state to use all the necessary means to promote the equality of the sexes.
-Family courts were also created, labour laws were instituted to prohibit sexism, and programs were created to educate against domestic violence and to improve access to education for girls.
+Family courts were also created, labour laws were instituted to prohibit sexism, and programs were created to educate against domestic violence and improve access to education for girls.

+In 2021, Turkey left the Convention on Preventing and Combating Violence against Women and Domestic Violence at the Istanbul Convention.
+In response CEDAW told the Turkish government to reverse its decision.
+A UN special rapporteur said that Turkey's abandonment of the convention "emboldened perpetrators" against women.

+The Turkish government prohibited marching to commemorate International Women's Day, but despite the prohibition, several thousand women marched in Istanbul in March 2024.

 Legal rights

 Turkey is a party to the Convention on the Elimination of All Forms of Discrimination Against Women since 1985, as well as to its Optional Protocol since 2002.

 Article 10 of the Turkish Constitution bans any discrimination, state or private, on the grounds of sex.
 It is the first country which had a woman as the President of its Constitutional Court, Tülay Tuğcu.
 In addition, Turkish Council of State, the supreme court for administrative cases, also has a woman judge Sumru Çörtoğlu as its president.

 The article 41 of the Turkish Constitution was revised to read that the family is "based on equality between spouses".
-The new code also granted women equal rights to property acquired during marriage, which was supposedly meant to give economic value to women’s labor within the family household.
+The new code also granted women equal rights to property acquired during marriage, which was supposedly meant to give economic value to women's labor within the family household.

 The minimum age for marriage was also raised to 18 (17 with parental consent).
 In cases of forced marriage, women have right to ask an annulment within the first five years of marriage.
 In 2004, an update to article 10 of the constitution placed the responsibility for establishing gender equality on the state: "men and women have equal rights.
 The state shall have the obligation to ensure that this equality exists in practice".

 In 2005, the Turkish penal code was changed to criminalize marital rape and harshen the sentences for those convicted of honor killings, which previously carried reduced sentenced because of "provocation".
 The Human Rights Directorate reported that the number of honor killings committed in Turkey rose to 220 in 2007, with most of the killings occurring in major cities.

-The Islamic headscarf, worn by 60% of Turkish women, is allowed to women working in public offices during the practice of their functions.
+The Islamic headscarf, worn by 20% of Turkish women, is allowed to women working in public offices during the practice of their functions.
 Girl students in primary and secondary education also are allowed to use headscarf.